kushalseth/kushalseth/README.md

 #### Love to learn about technologies, cultures and StartUps

 I am Kushal Seth.
 I am starting a new project.
-The project is a platform that will be a building block for the new projects.
+The platform that helps projects to go LIVE and will be a building block for the new projects.

 The project name is #mainbhiaatmanirbhar.  :grinning: